 The uterus is removed through the abdomen via a surgical incision about six to eight inches long.
 The main surgical incision can be made either vertically, from the navel down to the pubic bone, or horizontally, along the top of the pubic hairline.
 After the incision has been made through the layers of skin, muscle, and other tissue, the physician will inspect the organs and other structures in the abdomen and pelvis.
 The tissues connecting the uterus to blood vessels and other structures in the pelvis will be carefully cut away.
 The uterus will be removed, along with any other structures such as the ovaries, fallopian tubes, and cervix, as required by your situation.
 Abdominal hysterectomy usually requires a hospital stay of one to two days, but it could be longer.
 The recovery period is usually about six to eight weeks.

 © 2003-2015 Merit Medical Systems, Inc. All Rights Reserved.

 Schedule an Appointment For Uterine Fibroids Treatment at the Women's Centre for Well Being Today!

 If you are experiencing discomfort due to uterine fibroids, contact the Women's Centre for Well Being for diagnosis of the type of fibroid and treatment options available.
-Call today to schedule an exam with Texas' leading Fibroid treatment specialist Dr. Gregory Eads at his office in Woodlands, TX.
+Call today to schedule an exam with Texas' leading Fibroid treatment specialist Dr. Gregory Eads at our gynecologic surgery center in Woodlands, TX.